After232/after232/README.md

 ### Hello!

-I'm After232, an undergraduate engineering student.
+I'm After232.
 I'm a beginner at programming but I'm aiming to get better so I can incorporate it into my projects!

 <!--
 **After232/after232** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.